xoseperez/standalone-lorawan-gateway-balena/README.md

 ## Troubleshooting

-* Self certificates are not working unless the device has a domain.
-Any help here would be much appreciated.
-Give your Pi a static address and use a DNS to add a domain pointing to it.
-See the `Configure the domain` section above.
+* If you are having certificates problems or "token rejected" message on the TTS website, try regenerating the credentials by changing any of the SUBJECT_* variables.
+You can also open a terminal to the `stack` service, delete the `/srv/data/certificates_signature` file and restart the stack service.

-* If the database fails to initialize the best way to force the start script to init it again is to change any of these variables: TTS_DOMAIN, TTS_ADMIN_EMAIL, TTS_ADMIN_PASSWORD or TTS_CONSOLE_SECRET.
+* If the database fails to initialize the best way to force the start script to init it again is to change any of these variables: TTS_ADMIN_EMAIL, TTS_ADMIN_PASSWORD or TTS_CONSOLE_SECRET.
+You can also open a terminal to the `stack` service, delete the `/srv/data/database_signature` file and restart the stack service.

 * When the database is reconfigured (because you change any of the environment variables in the previous point) the passwords for the admin and the console are overwritten.
 So if you are logged in as admin you will have to logout and login again with the default password.